- Who We Are

 MCN serves a wide breadth of health professionals who provide care for migrants.
 Individuals from various professions are brought under one umbrella to most effectively meet the needs of migrants.
 Sixty-eight percent of MCN’s constituency is clinicians providing direct health care to migrants.
 The remaining 32% includes individuals whose efforts, all or in part, focus on migrant health.
 The majority of MCN’s clinical constituents (56%) are based at Migrant and Community Health Centers.
 The other 44% are based in other sites including hospital emergency departments, private practice, health departments, research institutions and educational institutions.
 MCN constituents are located throughout the US and include international health professionals with an interest in migrant health.

-Download the 2-page summary of MCN's activities in 2011.
-Available in English and Spanish.
+Download the booklet summary of MCN's activities in 2012.